Smoking is not permitted on paths, roads and common areas.

 The Labor Day 2020, Echo Mountain Complex Fire devastated the community of Otis just a few miles northeast of Lincoln City.
 It burned more than 2,500 acres, causing evacuations, power outages, road closures, and the destruction of 288 homes and 339 structures.
 The wildfire was driven by 50 mph dry winds coming from the east off the Cascades rather than the moisture-laden west winds from the ocean that this area usually experiences.

-Coupled with record high temperatures, low humidity and high fuel volume following a dry summer, the east winds caused wildfires to burn throughout much of Oregon.
+Coupled with record high temperatures, extremely low humidity and high fuel volume following a dry summer, the east winds caused wildfires to burn throughout much of Oregon.
 A total of 5,000 homes and businesses and 1.2 million acres were burned in wildfires in September.

 Local Wildfire Awareness Resources